albar965/littlenavmap-manual/en/WEATHER.md

 _Little Navmap_ can display METARs from five sources:

-* Flight Simulator if connected.
+* Flight simulator if connected.
 This also applies to network setups.
 * [NOAA](http://www.weather.gov) online weather service
 * [VATSIM](http://www.vatsim.net) network online weather service
 * [HiFi Simulation Technologies](http://www.hifisimtech.com) _Active Sky Next_
 * [HiFi Simulation Technologies](http://www.hifisimtech.com) _AS16_

-You can define in the `Options` dialog on the `Weather` tab which sources are used to display the METAR information in tooltips or the tab `Weather` in `Information` dock window.
+You can define in the `Options` dialog on the `Weather` tab which sources are used to display the METAR information in tooltips or the tab `Weather` in the `Information` dock window.

 METARs are shown in the airport tooltips and on the `Airport` overview tab.
 Decoded weather information for all sources is available in the tab `Weather`.